praeclarum/Continuous/README.md

 # Continuous Coding for .NET

-**Continuous** is my attempt to build a live coding environment for .NET.
-It currently specializes in the development of iOS and Android apps using Xamarin technologies.
+**Continuous Coding** is a live coding environment for .NET.
+With it, you can visualize your apps instantly as you code them.
+It currently specializes in the development of iOS and Android apps using Xamarin.

-It currently works only in Xamarin Studio and only for C#.
+It currently only works in Xamarin Studio and only for C#.

 ## Xamarin Studio One-time Installation